 We pay our retail distributors and brokers commissions based on sales of our prepaid debit cards and cash transfer products in their stores.
-We defer and expense commissions related to new cards sales ratably over the average card lifetime, which is currently five months for both our GPR and our gift cards.
+We defer and expense commissions related to new cards sales ratably over the average card lifetime, which is currently five months for our GPR cards and six months for our gift cards.
 Absent a new card fee, we expense the related commissions immediately.
 We expense commissions related to cash transfer products when the cash transfer transactions are completed.
 We expense costs for the production of advertising as incurred.
 The cost of media advertising is expensed when the advertising first takes place.
 We record the costs associated with card packages and placards as prepaid expenses, and we record the costs associated with personalized GPR cards as deferred expenses.
 We recognize the prepaid cost of card packages and placards over the related sales period, and we amortize the deferred cost of personalized GPR cards, when activated, over the average card lifetime.

-Included in sales and marketing expenses are advertising and marketing expenses of \$10.1 million, \$6.8 million and \$10.4 million and shipping and handling costs of \$2.8 million, \$3.1 million and \$4.0 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+Included in sales and marketing expenses are advertising and marketing expenses of \$11.9 million, \$10.1 million and \$6.8 million and shipping and handling costs of \$3.7 million, \$2.8 million and \$3.1 million for the years ended December 31, 2016, 2015 and 2014, respectively.
 Also included in sales and marketing expenses were liabilities that we incurred for use tax to various states related to purchases of materials since we do not charge sales tax to customers when new cards or cash transfer transactions are purchased.